Setting up a Tails BitTorrent or HTTPS mirror helps Tails users downloading it faster and more reliably.

 Go wild: ask for your mirror to be added to the pool

-As soon as your web server is ready, please email us its IP address so that we can add it to the Round Robin pool.
+As soon as your web and Rsync servers are ready, please email us the HTTP and Rsync URLs so that we can add your mirror to the pool.

 Talk to us